Listening to Educators of Color

 The Education Trust and E4E recently convened a small group of educators of color from across the country to hear about their experiences during the sudden shift to distance learning.
 “It’s been incredibly difficult, not just logistically but emotionally,” explained Sasha, a Latina teacher in Los Angeles.
 “A lot of my peers and I have been struggling.
 The mental toll and uncertainty was shell-shocking.
 We felt blindsided.
 We found out on a Tuesday in March we might be closed for two weeks, then that Friday was the last day we saw each other possibly until August.”

-These educators of color have led classrooms in the face of adversity as well as the structural inequities that have already continued to harm their students.
+These educators of color have led classrooms in the face of adversity as well as the structural inequities that continue to harm their students.
 As schools decide when and how to reopen, Black and Latino educators are even more passionate about ensuring that the policies created during this key juncture in our nation’s history serve their communities better.
 “Students’ families have struggled as they became infected and kids are struggling as a result.
 [In Chicago] the impact began with Black community, then Latino.
 Families have less information, and people are working in high-risk situations like cleaning, working in convenience stores, etc. It’s sad to see that it’s always minorities most affected by these kinds of things,” said Alejandra, a Latina paraprofessional in Chicago.

 This narrative isn’t new.
 Too often, it’s taken horrible moments like a global pandemic and the murders of George Floyd and Breonna Taylor to reckon with the systemic racism and racial inequities in this country.
 Usually, after the urgency of the moment has passed and status quo is restored, state and district leaders stop valuing the experiences and insights of people of color.
 To meet this current inflection point with sustainable change, decision-makers must ensure that there are more educators of color like the ones we interviewed who can lead classrooms and contribute to policy and planning decisions as schools open their doors.
 “Policymakers should bring teachers to the table, especially teachers of color, to help guide decisions about schools next year,” said Anthony, a Latino teacher in New Brighton, MN.